callumhackett/obsidian_polka_theme/README.md

 Font taste is personal.
 Polka selects nice default fonts for Mac and PC but your main font settings (under `Appearance > Font`) will override these.

 The body font in the preview images here is Franklin Gothic, which is distributed with Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).
-The code font in the sub-theme previews above is [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono), a derivative of [IBM Plex Mono](https://github.com/IBM/plex) with small character adjustments.

 ### Additional Options

 The Style Settings plugin also gives you control over the following parameters:

 - Main text color
-- Accent color vs. traditional yellow highlights
+- Text highlights in yellow vs. accent color
 - Circular vs. square checkboxes
 - Default vs. monospace font in tables
 - Roundness of page elements and menus